Does FHA Allow for Mixed-Use Properties?

 - Office space and coworking facilities

-Next Steps: Securing FHA Mixed-Use Financing
+What Are the Next Steps: Securing FHA Mixed-Use Financing?

 Ready to explore FHA financing for a mixed-use property?
 Follow these steps: